-Wapsie Valley Travels to State Convention
+Wapsie Valley travels to State Convention

 Ambassador Program $1,000 Challenge Award.

-Biotechnology (Silver Rating) — Kylee Bartz, Deven DeGroote, Emilee Blasberg, Marina Biermann.
+Biotechnology (Silver Rating) — Kylee Bartz, Deven DeGroote, Emilee Blasberg and Marina Biermann.

 Chapter Reporter’s Scrapbook (Silver Rating) — Kali Lampe.